Eleee28/Introduction-to-DevOps/labs/lab2/README.md

 Create and switch to a new branch called `new_greeting`.
 Change the string printed from saying hello world to say "Welcome!".
 Switch back to the `main` branch, and modify the string again to say "This is another string!".
 Now, merge the `new_greeting` branch into the main branch:
 `git merge new_greeting`

 This should cause a merge conflict.
-Resolve the merge confict, and then commit and push the merged branch to the remote repository.
+Resolve the merge conflict, and then commit and push the merged branch to the remote repository.

 We will also try doing a fast-forward merge: create a new branch called `fast_forward_test`.
 Switch to this branch, and write a second program to compute the average of a set of numbers given to the user.
 Add, commit and push the changes in this branch.
 Now, use the git merge command to merge `fast_forward_test` into `main`.